kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 git checkout family-values
 lein fig:build
 ````
 To prevent this excess, Matrix has a small API we call "family values" after the [Charles Addams-inspired movie](https://www.youtube.com/watch?v=IHgfQ-0lYbg).
-The idea is to compute a collection of key values and provide a factory function to be called with the key value to produce mxWeb instances only as needed after diffing the key values.
+The idea is to compute a collection of keys and provide a factory function to be called with a key, to produce mxWeb instances only as needed after diffing the keys.
 ````clojure
 (defn todo-items-list []
   (section {:class "main"}